 Court proceedings held in 2015 and 2016 found that patents held by Unwired Planet and declared as SEPs were valid and had been infringed by Huawei.
 In 2016 and 2017, further court proceedings were held to determine the remedies for the infringements.
 As part of this, Birss J, in the High Court2, decided that an injunction to restrain infringement of the relevant UK patents was appropriate with a proviso that the injunction would cease to have effect if the defendant entered into the FRAND licence which Birss J had settled.
 Birss J found that, in the circumstances, the FRAND licence would necessarily be a global (worldwide) licence, not a licence only in respect of the UK patents.
 This judgment was seen to have potentially serious implications because under this doctrine SEP holders could pressurise implementers to take a worldwide licence to declared SEPs, with terms of the licence determined by the English court, with the threat of patent infringement litigation in just the UK.

-This issue was appealed to the Court of Appeal3, which agreed with the first instance finding that a worldwide licence was appropriate (see our earlier report here).
+This issue was appealed to the Court of Appeal3, which agreed with the first instance finding that a worldwide licence was appropriate.
 This finding was then appealed to the Supreme Court by Huawei.

 Thus, the question to be considered by the Supreme Court was whether a court in the United Kingdom has jurisdiction and may properly exercise a power, without the agreement of both parties, to (a) grant an injunction to restrain the infringement of a UK patent where the patented invention is an essential component in an international standard of telecommunications equipment, which is marketed, sold and used worldwide, unless the implementer of the patented invention enters into a global licence of a multinational patent portfolio, and (b) determine royalty rates and other disputed terms of such a global licence.